surifirstpin/biplus_documentation/docs/model01.md

 I.  **filter_sql :**  the filter expression or condition.
 Filter expression can be date-based, string-based, number-based and even login-based.

+-  **Date-based** standard filters which are applicable on date.
--   **Date-based, String-based, Number-based :**  standard filters which are applicable on date, string, number fields in database are allowed.
+-  String-based standard filters which are applicable on string.
+-  Number-based :**  number fields in database are allowed.
  **For Instance :**

 **Date based** : ROOT.Orders.OrderDate < TRUNC(SYSDATE)
 **String based** : ROOT.Orders.PaymentMode IN (‘Cash’,’PayTM’)
 **Number based** : ROOT.BI_Orders.Amount IS NOT NULL